Frequently Asked Questions.

 Will research be conducted investigating the impact of PreCardix® on morbidity/mortality outcomes?

 Research on the impact PreCardix® bioactive marine peptides may have on morbidity and mortality will likely be conducted in the future.
-Upcoming research will study the potential mechanism behind the lack of significant side effects of PreCardix® despite its proven ACE inhibiting mechanism of action similar to ACE inhibiting pharmaceuticals.
+Upcoming research will study the potential mechanism behind the lack of serious side effects of PreCardix® despite its proven ACE inhibiting mechanism of action similar to ACE inhibiting pharmaceuticals.
 We will test the current hypothesis set forth by our research and development team that the unique peptides within PreCardix® work synergistically with some acting as an ACEI, while others may prevent unwanted side effects.

 How does PreCardix® maintain consistency in the active ingredient in the manufacturing process?